mrozilla/bricklayer/README.md

-# bricks
+# bricklayer

 Simple gulp-based static site build tool.
 Compiles modular HTML, Sass, and JS.

 ## Usage

-To use bricks, create a folder for you project, clone the repo, and run
+To use bricklayer, create a folder for your project, clone the repo, and run
 ```
 npm install
 ```

 ## Development

-For development purposes bricks comes with a set of gulp tasks to speed up your building process.
+For development purposes bricklayer comes with a set of gulp tasks to speed up your building process.
 The HTML files are build from the partials.
 The Sass base gets compiled into ```main.css``` The JS files get compiled into ```main.js``` and minified using UglifyJS.
 A browser-sync server is fired up.
 Any change to the ```app``` files triggers a browser-sync update.

 To start the development server, simply run
 ```